bangadennis/docs/source/Approach.rst

-The purpose of incorporating the existing DHIS2 hierarchy of counties and sub- counties is to aid the user in the search and selection process by providing a mechanism in which they can drill down to a smaller number of facilities as opposed to being presented with all the facilities at once.
+The purpose of incorporating the existing DHIS2 hierarchy of counties and sub- counties is to aid the user in the search and selection process by providing a mechanism in which they can drill down to a smaller number of facilities as opposed to being presented with all the facilities at once e.g

+* the user should be able to generate a combined report (MoH730A or MoH729A) for the Sub-county store and its Satellite sites.

+* the user should also be able to group Standalone sites by county or sub-county (or Central sites or Sub-county stores).

 Once the Central stores, dispensing points, satellite sites and stand alone sites are established and inserted into the database, DHIS2 Web API is queried for